Juniper/nita/README.md

 ``KUBEROOT`` | ``/etc/kubernetes`` | System location for Kubernetes configuration
 ``KUBECONFIG`` | ``$KUBEROOT/admin.conf`` | Location of user's Kubernetes configuration
-``DEBUG`` | unset | Set it to true in the parent shell, to see additional output
+``DEBUG`` | unset | Set it to true in the parent shell, to see additional output ``IGNORE_WARNINGS`` | unset | Set it to true in the parent shell if you want to install NITA and ignore any important warnings

 # History